thr2301/CircuitImageAi/README.md

 ## ✅ To-Do

 - [ ] Add more circuits
 - [ ] Add prediction for the values of the circuit components
+- [ ] Add an option the output produce a netlist

 ---